betula/betula/resume/README.md

 - Leading of the team with five developers.
 - Controlling, training, decomposition both by a code and a business tasks (forecasts, risks, planning, etc.).
 Communication with the product owner, product manager, backend and data lead.
-- Interviewing with candidates CVs.
+- Interviewing with new candidates.
 - Developed a custom data changing tracking system specific to the project data for easy and iterative migration of an application codebase from AngularJS to React.
 - Use a SOLID as a basic and priority principle for application code architecture.